 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

 Visit your doctor or health care professional for regular check ups.
-Tell your doctor if your symptoms do not improve or if they get worse.
+Tell your doctor or health care professional if your symptoms do not start to get better or if they get worse.

 Your mouth may get dry.
 Chewing sugarless gum or sucking hard candy, and drinking plenty of water may help.
 Contact your doctor if the problem does not go away or is severe.